roarkry/vpc/README.md

 ## PLEX Overview

 Amazon Cloud Drive is mounted on a Linode server running Ubuntu with Plex running on it.
 The mounted drive has an encrypted folder that is decrypted by a ENCFS mount, which provides a view into the unencrypted files (effectively unencrypting the files in realtime as they are read - so nothing unecrypted is actually stored on any server).

 ACD_CLI sync is applied every hour via a cron job (crontab -u plex -e --> updateAmazon.sh).
 This should allow new files to automatically be picked up

+PlexPy is also installed to provide metrics on Plex

 Primary Folders:
  - /home/plex/amazondrive (amazon cloud drive reference)